-This topic measured the strength of minority shareholder protections against misuse of corporate assets by directors for their personal gain as well as shareholder rights, governance safeguards and corporate transparency requirements that reduce the risk of abuse.
+This topic covered two aspects of access to finance—the strength of credit reporting systems and the effectiveness of collateral and bankruptcy laws in facilitating lending.
 The most recent round of data collection for the project was completed in May 2019.
 See the methodology and video for more information.

 Doing Business measures the legal rights of borrowers and lenders with respect to secured transactions through one set of indicators and the reporting of credit information through another.
 The first measures whether certain features that facilitate lending exist within the applicable collateral and bankruptcy laws.
 The second measures the coverage, scope and accessibility of credit information available through credit reporting service providers such as credit bureaus or credit registries (figure 1).
 The ranking of economies on the ease of getting credit is determined by sorting their scores for getting credit.
 These scores are the sum of the scores for the strength of legal rights index and the depth of credit information index.

 Legal Rights of borrowers and lenders